ealejo1/Pandas-Challenge/README.md

 Number of Unique Items Average Purchase Price Total Number of Purchases Total Revenue Gender Demographics

 ## Percentage and Count of Male Players Percentage and Count of Female Players Percentage and Count of Other / Non-Disclosed Purchasing Analysis (Gender)

-## The below each broken by gender Purchase Count Average Purchase Price Total Purchase Value Normalized Totals Age Demographics
+ Each category is broken by gender Purchase Count Average Purchase Price Total Purchase Value Normalized Totals Age Demographics

-The below each broken into bins of 4 years (i.e. <10, 10-14, 15-19, etc.) Purchase Count Average Purchase Price Total Purchase Value Normalized Totals Top Spenders
+The other categories are broken into bins of 4 years (i.e. <10, 10-14, 15-19, etc.) Purchase Count Average Purchase Price Total Purchase Value Normalized Totals Top Spenders

-## Identify top 5 spenders in the game by total purchase value, then list (in a table): SN Purchase Count Average Purchase Price Total Purchase Value Most Popular Items
+## Identify top 5 spenders in the game by total purchase value, then list (in a table):
+SN Purchase Count Average Purchase Price Total Purchase Value Most Popular Items

-## Identify the 5 most popular items by purchase count, then list (in a table): Item ID Item Name Purchase Count Item Price Total Purchase Value Most Profitable Items
+## Identify the 5 most popular items by purchase count, then list (in a table):
+Item ID Item Name Purchase Count Item Price Total Purchase Value Most Profitable Items

-## Identify the 5 most profitable items by total purchase value, then list (in a table): Item ID Item Name Purchase Count Item Price Total Purchase Value As final considerations:
+## Identify the 5 most profitable items by total purchase value, then list (in a table):
+Item ID Item Name Purchase Count Item Price Total Purchase Value As final considerations.